mqliang/kubernetes/cluster/anchnet/README.md

     KUBERNETES_PROVIDER=anchnet CLUSTER_NAME=caicloud-rocks KUBE_USER=test_user ./cluster/kube-up.sh
     ```

 * `CAICLOUD_VERSION`: The version of caicloud release to use.
-If `caicloud_version` is not empty, then use that version directly.
-Note the version must exist, see
+Default value is current release version.
+The version must exist, see `CAICLOUD_TARBALL_URL` variable in
   `hack/caicloud-tools/caicloud-version.sh`.
-If it's empty, current code base will be built and pushed to file server, see `hack/caicloud-tools/build-tarball.sh`.
-  Default value is "v0.1".
-If `caicloud_version` is explicitly set to empty, the default value is `$(TZ=Asia/Shanghai date +%Y-%m-%d-%H-%M)`.
-  E.g., following command creates a cluster using version `v0.2`:
+E.g., following command creates a cluster using caicloud kubernetes version `v0.2.0`.
   ```
   KUBERNETES_PROVIDER=anchnet CLUSTER_VERSION=v0.2 ./cluster/kube-up.sh
   ```
-  Following command create a cluster from code base tagged with current timestamp:
+  During development, it's helpful to create a cluster using new tarball, this can be achieved by setting `CAICLOUD_VERSION` to empty string explicitly, e.g.
   ```
   KUBERNETES_PROVIDER=anchnet CLUSTER_VERSION="" ./cluster/kube-up.sh
   ```
+  The tarball version will be `$(TZ=Asia/Shanghai date +%Y-%m-%d-%H-%M)`, e.g. 2015-09-12-10-01

 * `KUBE_INSTANCE_LOGDIR`: Directory for holding kubeup instance specific logs.
 During kube-up, instances will be installed/provisioned concurrently; if we just send logs to
   stdout, stdout will mess up.
 Therefore, we specify a directory to hold instance specific logs.
 All other logs will be sent to stdout, e.g. create instances from anchnet.